NicholasSynovic/nicholassynovic.github.io/archetypes/paper-summaries.md

 ---
-title: A summary of CHANGE ME by AUTHOR
+title: A summary of CHANGE ME
+authors: CHANGE ME
 description: Posted in the CONFRENCE | JOURNAL | etc. , YEAR
 summary: Posted in the CONFRENCE | JOURNAL | etc. , YEAR